Find the Right Higher Ed Marketing Media Mix

 Molded Jello recipes make up a surprising percentage of any American recipe book from the 1950s.
 A hostess of the era could have fed guests four courses of wobbly, gelatin-encased food and had people asking for seconds.
 Yet, tastes have changed, and so has the diversity of modern dinner party menus.
 The same is true for the higher education marketing media mix.

-A one-channel approach certainly won’t deliver optimum enrollment results.
-Colleges and universities need to balance and re-balance their media mix based on down-funnel performance to get optimal results for their school and its audience.
+A one-channel approach certainly won’t deliver optimal enrollment results.
+Colleges and universities need to balance and re-balance their media mix based on down-funnel performance to get optimal results for their school and their audiences.
 Fortunately, modern higher ed marketers have access to data that can help them continuously optimize their mix for enrollment growth in 2023 and beyond.

 How to Choose Marketing Channels for Higher Ed